ringcentral/engage-voice-api-docs/docs/users/agents/agents.md

 ### Primary Parameters

-The following API properties are primary properties to create an agent and are also displayed in the Create Agent form in the Engage Voice Admin Console.
+The following API properties are primary properties to create an agent and are also displayed in the Create Agent form in the RingCX Admin Console.
 The UI category section and property name is provided in the table below for easy mapping.
 Some supporting properties that are not visible in the UI are provided as well.

 | API Property | | UI Category | UI Property | Description |
 |-|-|-|-|-|